You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 • 1 cup whole milk

-(For a richer consistency, whole milk is best, but lower-fat milk can also work in a pinch.)
+(Whole milk gives the best richness, but lower-fat milk can work in a pinch.)

 • 1 tablespoon all-purpose flour or cornstarch